soos-io/soos-dast/README.md

 It imports the definition that you specify and then runs an `Active Scan` against the URLs found.
 The `Active Scan` is tuned to APIs, so it doesn't bother looking for things like `XSSs`.

-It also includes 2 scripts that:
+It also includes 2 example scripts that:
 - Raise alerts for any HTTP Server Error response codes
 - Raise alerts for any URLs that return content types that are not usually associated with APIs